Magic Stone Gourmet

 Magic Stone Gourmet: Eating Magical Power Made Me the Strongest! (魔石グルメ 魔物の力を食べたオレは最強！, Maseki Gurume Mamono no Chikara o Tabeta Ore wa Saikyō) is a Japanese light novel series written by Ryou Yuuki and illustrated by Chisato Naruse.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in September 2017.
-It was later acquired by Fujimi Shobo who began publishing it under their Kadokawa Books imprint in November 2018.
+It was later acquired by Fujimi Shobo who published it under their Kadokawa Books imprint from November 2018 to June 2021.
 A manga adaptation illustrated by Kenji Sugawara began serialization on the Nico Nico Seiga website under Fujimi Shobo's DraDra Flat brand in June 2019.

+Plot

+Ein, a man who actually reincarnated from Earth following an embarrassing death, has long been mocked for his skill Toxic Decomposition EX, leading to him being unhappy with his life.
+However, he then finds out that not only is he actually the crown prince of a neighboring kingdom, but his skill turns out to be useful after all: it allows him to eat magic stones.
+Returning to his kingdom and armed with his new knowledge, Ein now works to prepare himself to become the kingdom's next King, while using his skill in fighting monsters.